ldreith/ImageSegmentation/README.md

 K-means abstract: David Gold and Jiachen Liu

 k-means.c -- all methods for k-means algorithm.
 Implemented by David Gold.
 Pseudo code for get_diff and update_centroids from Jiachen Liu.
+Ways of implementing discussed by Jiachen Liu and David Gold

 k-means.h -- header for k-means algorithm.
 Implemented by David Gold.